 If your project has a database with an API (application programming interface) which allows others to access the data and services your program offers to use in their own projects, you could invite developers or students (academic institutions are often open to advertising these type of events) to use your API to see what other services or applications they could create.

-Typically you would offer a cash prize to the people with the best idea or new service.
+Typically you would offer a cash prize to the people with the best idea or new digital service.
 This possible cost may put you off, but the benefits of such an exercise can be high – introducing your application to people who can utilise it, meeting up with bright people who you may want to employ and getting ideas for where you may want to take your project in the future.

-If your product is going to be an app it is becoming harder and harder to stand out from the crowd on the main app markets such as the Apple app store or Google Play.
+If your product is going to be an app it is becoming harder and harder to stand out from the digital crowd on the main app markets such as the Apple app store or Google Play.
 Common advice given on being noticed on the app store of your choice includes choosing a name that describes what your product does (to help in searches), choosing a niche where you can be among fewer competitors, and ensuring you encourage as many people as possible to add positive reviews and comments to your app store page to help bump you up the listings.

 It’s also worth considering targeting one of the smaller app stores initially, for example, Windows 8, Opera, Blackberry and the Amazon app store.